Assassination of King Henri IV of France (1610)

 The execution of François Ravaillac; Credit – Wikipedia

-Having done what he sought out to do, François Ravaillac did not flee.
+Having done what he set out to do, François Ravaillac did not flee.
 The Duke of Épernon intervened to prevent François from being lynched by the crowd.
 François was brought to the Hôtel de Retz where he stayed for two days.
 The next day he was taken to the Hotel du Duc d’Épernon before being taken into custody at the Conciergerie prison.

 François was tortured to make him identify accomplices but he denied that he had any and insisted that he acted alone.
 He said to his interrogators, “I know very well he is dead; I saw the blood on my knife and the place where I hit him.
 But I have no regrets at all about dying because I’ve done what I came to do.”
 At the end of a ten-day trial by the Parliament of Paris, it was determined that the assassination of King Henri IV was the isolated act of a Catholic fanatic and François Ravaillac was sentenced to death.